SamDamDing/Tarnisheds-Wizened-Finger/README.md

 - ~Appraisal reactions~
 - ~Appraisal system~
 - ~Appraisal rewards?~
+- ~Buttons and Dropdowns~
+- Server Settings
 - Add a limiter to prevent spam
 - Role permissions
 - Cleanup code
 - ~Transparent gesture images~
 - Make gestures gifs?
 - Personalized gesture images?
 That's a feasible stretch goal.
-- Downscale gesture images (probably controlled by a variable)
+- Downscale gesture images? (probably controlled by a variable)
 - ~User argument input (like `/fingers "r", "r", "r", "r", "r", "r", "r"`)~
 - Add info about who ordered the message in the embed footer.
 - A method so that all messages must be sent in Fingers format.
 (Could be funny)
-- Add ability to save messages and recall with seed. `/fingers save saved_message` and `/fingers write saved_message`.
-Could add a reaction button to save too.
+- ~Add ability to save messages and recall with seed. `/fingers save saved_message` and `/fingers write saved_message`.
+Could add a reaction button to save too.~
 - Fork this into a Twitch bot?
 - Some kind of cross server message system like how messages can appear in a world from other players in their own world?
 - ~Images for Gestures~